Introduction

 GET /depositions/{id}/tools

-Returns Curation Tools available for this Deposition (as defined by its SubmissionProfile).
+Returns Curation Tools available for this Deposition.

 Response (200 OK):